 Are you a Bitcoin enthusiast?
-Do you prefer to pay in BTC for products and services?
-Well, you’re not alone and the odds are rapidly turning in your favor.
+Do you want to pay in BTC for products and services and want to know who accepts Bitcoin and what you can buy with Bitcoin?
+Well, you’re not alone and the odds are rapidly turning in your favour.
 However, if you don’t identify with the above, the chances are that you will by the end of this article.

 Probably, we wouldn’t have cryptocurrencies—or, for that matter, blockchain technology—if it wasn’t for Satoshi Nakamoto.
 By releasing the Bitcoin white paper in 2008, its pseudonymous founder unfurled unprecedented avenues in the world of finance.
 Over time, the possibilities have diversified manifolds, touching almost every institution and process, both public and private.